 - Enterprise for Equity – microloans of up to $25,000 for low-income borrowers.
 Borrowers qualify for larger subsequent loans each time they pay off previous ones.
 Washington State

 - Slow Money is an investment movement inspired by the Slow Food movement.
 Their principles include learning “to invest as if food, farms and fertility mattered… [connecting] investors to the places where they live, creating vital relationships and new sources of capital for small food enterprises.”
-See also Slow Money NW for our local chapter, or Cascadia Foodshed Funding Project, a collaboration of foundation and individual impact investors that makes loans and grants to food and farming businesses, as well as Salem’s local investment group, Salem Sharks.
+See also Slow Money NW for our local chapter, or Cascadia Foodshed Funding Project, a collaboration of foundation and individual impact investors that makes loans and grants to food and farming businesses.
 For inspiration from elsewhere, see Northern California’s Slow Money chapter or the small-scale, bottom-up solutions and very successful loan program in North Carolina.

 - Springboard Innovation – a Portland-based non-profit with a mission to nurture community-led change.
 HATCH, a social entrepreneurship incubator, is one of their projects.